psilons/system-setup-notes/README.md

 overlead.com for Latex, and integrated with github.

-Search has a delayed indices, need to wait for some time.
+Search has a delayed indices, need to wait for some time. all docs should be searchable.